-Man is like a breath; His days are like a passing shadow.
-(Psalm 144:4, NKJV)
+Man is like a breath; His days (life) are like a passing shadow.
+(Psalm 144:4, parenthesis added)

-We define “instant” as a quick or very short moment of time.
+We define instant as a quick or very short moment of time.
 That instantaneous moment involves the present actions or events of life.
-It’s the only moment you have—like the choice you made to read this article at this specific moment.
+It is the only moment you have—like the choice you made to read this article at this specific moment.
 (Thank you, by the way!)

-But then there are unexpected instances — those life surprises that knock us for a loop.
-We have no control over death, negative health reports or wrecks.
+But then there are unexpected instances.
+You know, those life surprises that knock us for a loop.
+We have no control over death, negative health reports, or wrecks.
 And yet, those instants happen every day.

 Think about how life changed for these people in the “instants” of their lives: